rbmiao/make_gem/README.md

 # RubyGems

-## These steps are following tutorial:
+## These steps are following this tutorial:
 ```
 https://guides.rubygems.org/make-your-own-gem/
 ```